List of Italian supercentenarians: Lucia Laura Sangenito

-Lucia Laura Sangenito-Abbondandolo (born 22 November 1910) is the oldest living person in Italy and the fourth oldest living person in the world.
+Lucia Laura Sangenito-Abbondandolo (born 22 November 1910) is the oldest living person in Italy and the third oldest living person in the world.

 Lucia Laura Sangenito-Abbondandolo was born in Sturno, Campania, Italy.
 She has lived there her entire life.
 As a young woman, she worked in the fields.
 She married in February 1939 and had four children; two of whom died as infants, with the other two, daughter Maria and son Michele, still living.
 She lost her home in the 1962 Irpinia earthquake and a new house was rebuilt in a different location in 1970.
-Her husband Pasquale Abbondandolo died at the age of 98 in 2010, and her mother Filomena Ceriello (1879–1980) died at the age of 101.
+Her husband, Pasquale Abbondandolo, died at the age of 98 in 2010, and her mother, Filomena Ceriello (1879–1980) died at the age of 101.
 When she was 107, she had surgery for a fractured femur.
 She quietly celebrated her 110th birthday in November 2020 due to the COVID-19 pandemic.
-On 1 June 2024, she was visited by LongeviQuest, one of the top age validation organizations, who gave her a certificate recognizing her for being (at that time) the second oldest living person in Italy.
+On 1 June 2024, she was visited by LongeviQuest, one of the top age validation organizations, which gave her a certificate recognizing her for being (at that time) the second oldest living person in Italy.
 She is the oldest person ever from the Campania region of Italy, and, when Claudia Baccarini died on 24 December 2024, she became the oldest living person in Italy.